 Assignment.
 The Services to be performed by Contractor are personal in character.
 This Agreement may not be directly or indirectly assigned, novated, or otherwise transferred unless first approved by City by written instrument executed and approved in the same manner as this Agreement.
 Any purported assignment made in violation of this provision shall be null and void.

-Reserved.
+Reserved (“Service Warranties”).

 Liquidated Damages.
 By entering into this Agreement, Contractor agrees that in the event the Services are delayed beyond the scheduled milestones and timelines as provided in Appendix A, City will suffer actual damages that will be impractical or extremely difficult to determine.
 Contractor agrees that the sum of [insert whole dollar amount in words and numbers -- no pennies and no “.00”] per calendar day for each day of delay beyond scheduled milestones and timelines is not a penalty, but is a reasonable estimate of the loss that City will incur based on the delay, established in light of the circumstances existing at the time this Agreement was awarded.
 City may deduct a sum representing the liquidated damages from any money due to Contractor under this Agreement or any other contract between City and Contractor.
 Such deductions shall not be considered a penalty, but rather agreed upon monetary damages sustained by City because of Contractor’s failure to furnish deliverables to City within the time fixed or such extensions of time permitted in writing by City.

-Reserved.
-(Performance Bond)
+Reserved (“Performance Bond”).

-Reserved.
-(Fidelity Bond)
+Reserved (“Fidelity Bond”).

-Reserved.
-(Emergency - Priority 1 Service)
+Reserved (“Emergency - Priority 1 Service”).

 Insurance and Indemnity